giannilmbd/dynare/doc/manual/source/time-series.rst

     .. dseriesmethod:: A = projection (A, info, periods)

-        |br| Projects variables in dseries object ``A``. ``info`` is
+        |br| Projects variables in the dseries object ``A``.
+The
-        is a :math:`n \times 3` cell array.
-Each row provides informations necessary to project a variable.
-The first column contains the name of variable (row char array). the second column contains the name of the method used to project the associated variable (row char array), possible values are ``'Trend'``, ``'Constant'``, and ``'AR'``.
-Last column
-        provides quantitative information about the projection.
-If the second column value is ``'Trend'``, the third column value is the growth factor of the (exponential) trend.
-If the second column value is ``'Constant'``, the third column value is the level of the variable.
-If the second column value is ``'AR'``, the third column value is the autoregressive parameter.
-The variables can be projected with an AR(p) model, if the third column contains a 1×p vector of doubles.
-The stationarity of the AR(p) model is not tested.
-The case of the constant projection, using the last value of the variable, is covered with 'Trend' and a growth factor equal to 1, or 'AR' with an autoregressive parameter equal to one (random walk).
-This projection routine only deals with exponential trends.
+        ``info`` variable is a :math:`n \times 3` cell array, where each row contains essential information for projecting a variable.
+The first column holds the variable name (as a character array), while the second column indicates the projection method used (also a character array).
+The possible values for this column are ``'Trend'``, ``'Constant'``, and ``'AR'``.
+The third column provides quantitative details related to the projection: if the second column is ``'Trend'``, the third column specifies the growth factor of the (exponential) trend; if ``'Constant'``, it indicates the variable's level; and if ``'AR'``, it denotes the autoregressive parameter.
+Variables can be projected using an AR(p) model if the third column contains a 1×p vector of doubles.
+Note that the stationarity of the AR(p) model is not tested.
+For constant projections, one can use either `'Trend'` with a growth factor of 1 or `'AR'` with an autoregressive parameter of one (indicating a random walk).
+This projection routine solely addresses exponential trends.

         *Example*